stephanhuewe/enpal_customizer/README.md

 For all techies: This is some Blazor Client/Server App

 # Discovery
-If you have a discovery smart meter you may find this PHP-Code useful: https://github.com/Geooorg/discovergy-client
+If you have a discovery smart meter you may find this minimal client written in PHP useful: https://github.com/Geooorg/discovergy-client